pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Courage is the solution to despair.
 Reason provides no answers.
 I can't know what the future will bring.
 We have to choose despite uncertainty.
 Wisdom is holding two contradictory truths in our mind simultaneously."
 --[First Reformed](https://en.wikipedia.org/wiki/First_Reformed), Ernst Toller

-"Despair is a development of pride so great that it chooses one's certitude rather than admit God is more creative than we are."
---First Reformed, Ernst Toller

 "I've seen enough real sin to know the difference."
 --First Reformed, Ernst Toller